catalyst-cloud/catalystcloud-docs/source/getting-started/cli.rst

   virtualenv.exe venv
   .\venv\scripts\activate

-  # Install Python openstackclient library on your virtual environment
+  Install the Python openstack client libraries into your virtual environment pip install python-{openstackclient,ceilometerclient,heatclient,neutronclient,swiftclient,octaviaclient}
-  pip install python-openstackclient

-  # Uncomment the line below if you would like to install the deprecated
-  # openstack CLI in addition to the new unified CLI
-  # pip install python-{ceilometerclient,cinderclient,glanceclient,heatclient,keystoneclient,neutronclient,novaclient,swiftclient}

 If any errors are encountered while pip is building packages it may be